On Krull-Gabriel dimension and Galois coverings: Krull-Gabriel dimension of selfinjective algebras

 \begin{thm} Assume that $A$ is a standard selfinjective algebra over an algebraically closed field $K$.
 Then the following assertions hold. \begin{enumerate}[\rm (1)] \item If the algebra $A$ is representation-infinite domestic, then $\KG(A)=2$. \item If the algebra $A$ is nondomestic of polynomial growth, then $\KG(A)=\infty$. \end{enumerate} \end{thm}

 {\bf Proof.} (1) It follows from \cite{Sk0} that $A$ is isomorphic to the orbit algebra $\widehat{B}\slash G$ where $B$ is a tilted algebra of Euclidean type and $G$ is an admissible infinite cyclic group of $K$-linear automorphisms of $\widehat{B}$.
-The category $\widehat{B}$ is locally support-finite (see \cite{Sk0}) and thus Theorem 6.3 (2) and Proposition 7.1 yield $\KG(A)=\KG(\widehat{B})=2$.
+The category $\widehat{B}$ is locally support-finite and thus Theorem 6.3 (2) and Theorem 7.3 (2) yield $\KG(A)=\KG(\widehat{B})=2$.